Hindustan: Historical usages

-North India

-With the Turko-Persian conquests starting in the 11th century, a narrower meaning of Hindustan also took shape.
+With the Turko-Persian conquests starting in the 11th century, an accurate meaning of Hindustan took shape, defining the land of the river Indus.
 The conquerors were liable to call the lands under their control Hindustan, ignoring the rest of the subcontinent.

 In the early 11th century a satellite state of the Ghaznavids in the Punjab with its capital at Lahore was called "Hindustan".
 After the Delhi Sultanate was established, north India, especially the Gangetic plains and the Punjab, came to be called "Hindustan".
 Scholar Bratindra Nath Mukherjee states that this narrow meaning of Hindustan existed side by side with the wider meaning, and some of the authors used both of them simultaneously.

-The Delhi Sultanate established differences between "Hindustan" and "Hind", where Hindustan referred to the territories of Northern India in the Miyan-Doab and adjacent regions under Muslim political control, while "Hind" referred to the rest of India.
-For example, the army of Delhi Sultanate was referred to as "Hindustani" troops, who were attacked by the "Hindus".
+In the time of the Delhi Sultanate (1206–1526) and the Mughal Empire (1526–1857), the ruling elite and its Persian historiographers made a further distinction between "Hindustan" and "Hind".
+Hindustan referred to the territories of northern India in the Doab and adjacent regions under Muslim political control, while "Hind" referred to the rest of India.

-The Mughal Empire (1526–1857) called its lands 'Hindustan'.
+In the Delhi Sultanate, Hindustan referred to the territories of today's northern India, the Punjab and the lands of the Indus.
+The Mughals called their lands 'Hindustan'.
 The term 'Mughal' itself was never used to refer to the land.
 As the empire expanded, so too did 'Hindustan'.
 At the same time, the meaning of 'Hindustan' as the entire Indian subcontinent is also found in Baburnama and Ain-i-Akbari.
 The Mughals made a further distinction between "Hindustani" and "Hindu".
 In Mughal sources, Hindustani commonly referred to Muslims in Hindustan, while non-Muslim Indians were referred to as Hindus.
+This meaning was also employed in the Delhi Sultanate, for e.g. the army of Ghiyas ud din Balban was referred to as "Hindustani" troops, who were attacked by the "Hindus".

-Kingdom of Nepal usage
+Kingdom of Nepal

 The last Gorkhali King Prithvi Narayan Shah self proclaimed the newly unified Kingdom of Nepal as Asal Hindustan (Real Hindustan) due to North India being ruled by the Islamic Mughal rulers.
 The self proclamation was done to enforce Hindu social code Dharmashastra over his reign and refer to his country as being inhabitable for Hindus.
 He also referred Northern India as Mughlan (Country of Mughals) and called the region infiltrated by Muslim foreigners.